The semi-classical energy of closed Nambu-Goto strings: Perturbations of classical rotating circular strings

-Our goal is now to perform a (canonical) quantization of the fluctuations $\vp$ around the classical background $\bar X$, i.e., we consider \beq X = \bar X + \gamma^{-\frac{1}{2}} \varphi. \eeq At second order in $\vp$, i.e., at $\order(\gamma^0)$, the fluctuations parallel to the world-sheet drop out of the action \cite{BRZ}, so that it is natural to parameterize the fluctuations as
+Our goal is to perform a (canonical) quantization of the fluctuations $\vp$ around the classical background $\bar X$, \cf \eqref{eq:X_phi}.
+As discussed in the introduction, we may, at the level of the free theory, restrict to normal fluctuations.
+We parameterize these as